lillallol/temp/README.md

 ## Why this proposal will reduce super sets to complements.

-People might claim that, regardless the context proposal becoming standard, nobody is going to adhere to it unless it is what the majority of the community has chosen, i.e. TypeScript as a super set.
-However:

 * It is TypeScript's design goal to\[[link](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Design-Goals)\]:

   > Align with current and future ECMAScript proposals.